neuronlabs/neurogonesis/README.md

 ### Models

-`neuron-generator` can generate all required methods for the `neuron/mapping` model interfaces for all your models.
+`neurogonesis` can generate all required methods for the `neuron/mapping` model interfaces for all your models.

 In order to scan and generate paste following command in your models:
-`//go:generate neuron-generator models --format=goimports --single-file .`
+`//go:generate neurogonesis models --format=goimports --single-file .`

 Then execute command `go generate` within the directory your files are located.